 ASSISTANTSHIP APPLICATION PROCEDURES:

-Counseling & Psychological Services accepts applications from interested graduate students beginning each January for the next academic year.
-Applications should be submitted by hard copy.
+Counseling & Psychological Services accepts applications from interested graduate students in the Spring semester for the next academic year.
+Applications should be submitted by hard copy at 122 Beck Hall.
 No applications will be considered without the required accompanying documentation.

 Graduate assistant applications are accepted on a rolling basis.
-Selected applicants are notified in February regarding meeting with the professional staff for an interview.
+Selected applicants are notified in February regarding meeting with faculty counselors for an interview.

-Application for the graduate assistantship at Counseling & Psychological Services can be found here.
-If you have questions about the graduate assistantship, please contact us at 610-683-4072 or stop by 122 Beck Hall.
+The application for the graduate assistantship at Counseling & Psychological Services can be found here.